Best Chocolate Zucchini Brownies (Vegan)

 - Preheat OVEN to Bake at 350 degrees F (180 C).
 Rearrange your oven racks so that one is in the center of the oven.

-- Spray with cooking spray the bottom and sides of a 9 x 13-inch baking pan, and dust with flour evenly.
+- Spray with cooking spray on the bottom and sides of a 9 x 13-inch (or 12 x 9) baking pan, and dust with flour evenly.
 Set the pan aside.

-- Rinse and lightly scrape the skins off of the zucchini.
+- Rinse, cut off ends, and lightly scrape the skins off of the zucchini.
 Chop into chunks and place some into your mini chopper or food processor.
 Finely chop the zucchini into minced pieces.
 Measure 2 cups packed and place into a small bowl.
 Set it aside.

-- In a large mixing bowl, using a large wooden spoon to blend oil, sugar, vanilla extract, cocoa powder, baking soda, salt, and cinnamon.
+- In a large mixing bowl, use a large wooden spoon to blend oil, sugar, vanilla extract, cocoa powder, baking soda, salt, and cinnamon.
 The mixture will be very wet and lumpy.

-- Add in the flour gradually, and keep blending, until the mixture darkens in color as it absorbs the flour and blends completely.
+- Add in the flour gradually, 1 cup at a time.
+Continue to blending, until the mixture darkens in color as it absorbs the flour and blends completely, Use the wooden spoon to help break up any large balls.

 - Next, add the zucchini and blend.
 The mixture will continue to seem very dry and very lumpy.
 Blend until well incorporated.
 Set it aside for a few minutes, at least 5 minutes, and let the zucchini do its magic!